• A fifth (20 percent) admit allergic reactions limit what they feel they can confidently do in everyday life

 With the UK heatwave threatening to finally make an appearance and summer just around the corner, new research from LloydsPharmacy[1]reveals more than half of Brits (56 percent) experience allergies, with more than two in five (42 percent) saying their seasonal allergies started earlier than usual this year.

-Of those who do experience seasonal allergies, the warmer months of May to August are when they are worst hit and as many as one in four (26 percent) often experience severe reactions.
+Of those who experience seasonal allergies, the warmer months of May to August are when they are worst hit, and as many as one in four (26 percent) often experience severe reactions.

 Living with symptoms